mayankmalhan123/React-feedback-app/README.md

 ### Bug Fixes, corrections and code FAQ

-The repository code here on the main branch has been updated due to bugs and issues found by students since the course was released.
-If you are looking for exact code from the course then please check out the [originalcoursecode branch](https://github.com/bradtraversy/feedback-app/tree/originalcoursecode) of this repository.

-The updates here aim to be a reference and resource for common questions asked by students in the Udemy Q&A and for those wishing to make corrections to the project.

 #### Q: Why are we spreading data and item?

 Before implementing json-server, when we updated feedback we didn't have feedback